lucaspdroz/pihole_config/README.md

 # How to add this lists into your Pihole

-- Group Management >  Adlists > address (input the some URL above here 😉)
+- Group Management >  Adlists > address (input some of the URL's above in here 😉)

 ![](image.jpg)